Post Summary: Enneagram Road Trip Personalities

 Just like other similar tests (Myers-Briggs and CliftonStrengths to name a few) the Enneagram is a way for you to learn a little bit more about yourself.

-It may not share the whole essence of you, but if you are a fan of self-discovery like us, it’s a fun thing to learn about!
+The blog post may not share the whole essence of you, but if you are a fan of self-discovery like us, it’s a fun thing to learn about!

 Note: Yes, we do totally acknowledge that we are making caricatures of the enneagram types in this post.
 It is simply for the fun of the ride!
 (Get it?
 ROAD TRIP!)
 We tried to keep it light and highlight the strengths of each type and what they bring to the table when traveling.